narner/MyWebsite/content/Books.md

-**Artifical Intelligence**
+**Artificial Intelligence**

-* [Understanding Computers and Cognition: A New Foundation for Design](https://www.amazon.com/Understanding-Computers-Cognition-Foundation-Design/dp/0201112973/ref=sr_1_1?dchild=1&keywords=Understanding+Computers+and+Cognition&qid=1630811844&sr=8-1) - An apporach to understanding what computers can and cannot do, and taht relationship to human cognition and language.
+* [Understanding Computers and Cognition: A New Foundation for Design](https://www.amazon.com/Understanding-Computers-Cognition-Foundation-Design/dp/0201112973/ref=sr_1_1?dchild=1&keywords=Understanding+Computers+and+Cognition&qid=1630811844&sr=8-1) - An approach to understanding what computers can and cannot do, and that relationship to human cognition and language.

-* [What Computers Still Can't Do: A Critique of Artifical Reason](https://www.amazon.com/What-Computers-Still-Cant-Artificial/dp/0262540673/ref=sr_1_1?dchild=1&keywords=What+Computers+Still+Can%27t+Do&qid=1630811861&sr=8-1) - Philospher Hubert Dreyfus' 1972 manifesto argues that disembodied machines cannot acheive consciousness.
+* [What Computers Still Can't Do: A Critique of Artificial Reason](https://www.amazon.com/What-Computers-Still-Cant-Artificial/dp/0262540673/ref=sr_1_1?dchild=1&keywords=What+Computers+Still+Can%27t+Do&qid=1630811861&sr=8-1) - Philosopher Hubert Dreyfus' 1972 manifesto argues that disembodied machines cannot achieve consciousness.

 * [Society of Mind](https://www.amazon.com/Society-Mind-Marvin-Minsky/dp/0671657135/ref=sr_1_1?dchild=1&keywords=Society+of+Mind&qid=1630811875&sr=8-1) - Marvin Minsky's text on his theory of natural intelligence.

-* [Creation: Life and How To Make It](https://www.amazon.com/Creation-Life-Make-Steve-Grand/dp/0674011139) - Steve Grand, creator of the game *[Creatures](https://en.wikipedia.org/wiki/Creatures_(video_game_series))*, discusses the nature of artifical life.
+* [Creation: Life and How To Make It](https://www.amazon.com/Creation-Life-Make-Steve-Grand/dp/0674011139) - Steve Grand, creator of the game *[Creatures](https://en.wikipedia.org/wiki/Creatures_(video_game_series))*, discusses the nature of artificial life.

 * [The Computer and The Brain](https://www.amazon.com/Computer-Brain-Silliman-Memorial-Lectures/dp/0300181116/ref=sr_1_1?dchild=1&keywords=the+computer+and+the+brain+von+neumann&qid=1630900003&sr=8-1) - Johnny von Neuman's last published (and unfinished) work covering the nature of the human brain and its relation to computational machines.